Romeo and Juliet

 They stared at each other blankly before they started to laugh loudly.
 That was not going to be in the script but the way he said it made it really funny.

 “There must be something.
 Tell me the plot of this chapter, again.”
 He said after he calmed down.

-“Well, Gregorian is a fallen angel and he became very close to his companions from God's World.
+“Well, Gregorian is a fallen angel and he became very close to his companions from Earth.
 He has to leave because Heaven needs him but he has to die in order to get there.
 He can’t commit suicide because he won’t go up there.
 He needs to be killed and the girl he fell in love with does that.
 She shots him.”
-Zoe explained, throwing a quick glance at Mark before her eye was caught by something completely different.

 “Romeo Mark, thank you for appearing before me; a humble and weak human.”

 The female fairy was on the backrest while the male fairy was on the armchair.

 “Juliet Zoe, I would do anything for you.
 I promise I will save you from the wrath of demons with my scarily bright and wide smile!”

 She raised an eyebrow and leaned more to the side to watch the two.
 Juliet Zoe rubbed her hands together and got on her feet.

 “I will catch you with my dinosaur strength and my awesome dancing moves!”

 Zoe snorted when the male fairy did a back walking dance.
 That grabbed Mark’s attention.